chaimleib/chaimleib.github.io/_posts/2014-11-04-seiki-4k-39-as-a-computer-monitor.markdown

 ---
 I recently bought a [Seiki SE39UY04 4K TV][Amazon buy] when it was on sale for $339.
 I'm using it with a Mid&nbsp;2014 15&#8209;inch MacBook Pro, connected via its built-in HDMI port.

+First the bad news.

 I would not recommend this TV for games relying on quick reflexes (unless you set the resolution to 1080p).
-The refresh rate at 4k is noticeably slower than a real monitor, at 30&nbsp;Hz instead of 60&nbsp;Hz or higher.
+The 30&nbsp;Hz refresh rate at 4k is noticeably slower than a real monitor, which usually run at 60&nbsp;Hz or higher.
 Also, there is a significant input lag.
 The firmware update roughly halves the lag, making it quite usable for productivity applications, but gamers will still be quite irritated.
+After the firmware update, I eyeballed the lag at ~120&nbsp;ms using this [calibration video].

+For computer-based movie watching, it is ok, but not great.
+You will want the firmware update, or you will notice significant jerkiness on slow, panning shots.
+The jerkiness won't completely disappear with the update, but it will be reduced.
+Also, the display does not distinguish dark colors very well, compared to my Retina MacBook Pro display.
+Using the movie picture mode helped, but the colors still weren't as good as the MBP.

+Now the good news.

-Nevertheless, I highly recommend the TV for productivity purposes.
+Despite the above, I highly recommend the TV for productivity purposes.
 I regularly use it with four large windows displaying at once, and plenty of space for utilities on the side.
 Coupled with my laptop's screen, it's a real battlestation.

-For computer-based movie watching, it is a winner.
-Most movies are at ~30&nbsp;fps, so the Seiki is an excellent match for that.
-(Hey, it *is* a TV.)
-You will, however, still want the firmware update, or you will notice significant jerkiness on slow, panning shots.

-I wish there were more actual computer monitors at this glorious size!
+I wish there were more actual computer monitors at this glorious size (and at this price)!

 Some notes on setup: